filterpaper/filterpaper.github.io/qmk/userspace.md

 ```

 ## Collectively
-When you're done, the shared userspace for multiple keyboards will be neat this way:
+When you're done, the shared userspace for multiple keyboards will be in a neat structure:
 ```
 ~$ tree qmk_firmware/users/newbie/
 qmk_firmware/users/newbie/